Safety Committees & COVID-19

 “Stress is a well-known creativity killer”, says psychologist Robert Epstein, PhD.
 (American Psychological Association) and according to Dr. David Spiegel, medical director of the Stanford Center on Stress and Health, “there is a direct correlation between an increase in worker stress and an increase in workplace accidents” (Health + Safety).

-In theses uncertain and difficult times, cornerstones of productivity, like creativity and safety, can become true struggles.
+In these uncertain and difficult times, cornerstones of productivity, like creativity and safety, can become true struggles.
 A solution to managing stress and maintaining a positive culture in the workplace has and remains effective communication.

 Organizations that create a successful safety culture do so by building a communication strategy focused on employee engagement (Safety + Health, February 23, 2020)